z0z0z/mf-install/README.md

 And many more

-### Resident Evil 2 and others that don't work:
+### Alternative method:
-See the repository below for an installcab based Media Foundation workaround that works with Resident Evil 2:
+See the repository below for an installcab based Media Foundation workaround that works with some games that this doesn't, and vice versa:

 https://github.com/z0z0z/mf-installcab